Monthly Archive for February, 2007

 meltyraven.jpg sageresting.jpg

 These are special heating pads that won’t get too hot, are protected against moisture, some stay just above room temperature when not in use and warm up more when a pet is on it, and they have covers that are washable.
-Ours are Kitty Komfort Heated Beds.
-Some are even more elaborate and actually vibrate, like the PetSafe Heated Wellness Bed.
-(Please note, these may not be the best prices for these products, but they definitely had the best descriptions.)
+Ours are similar to this.
 These are great for cats, especially kittens and older cats.
 Small dogs would love them too.
 And a lot of large dogs would like them, especially those with hip problems or old injuries.
-Until recently, I couldn’t find any large enough to accommodate a large dog, but they’re making them big enough now.
-So, our dog Saffron will be getting one next winter.
+Our dog Saffron has her own large heated pad.

 Airborne Cats By Junku